The oldest public wildflower garden in the United States

 Leaves are of two types, basal and stem.
 Basal leaves are up to 5 inches long, on long stalks, an elongated oval or spatula shape with either pinnate lobes or just coarse irregular teeth.
-The stem leaves are usually without stalks, alternate and spaced on the stem, more lanceolate in shape with coarse teeth.
-The upper leaves are smaller and with fewer teeth but with pinnatifid bases.
+The stem leaves are usually without stalks, alternate, well-spaced on the stem, more lanceolate in shape (broader just above the middle) with coarse teeth and short lobes at the base.
+The upper leaves are smaller and with fewer teeth with smaller lobes at the base.
 Surfaces are smooth.

-The floral array is single flower atop the main stem or side branches.
+The floral array is single flower atop the main stem and on each of any side branches.

 Seed: Fertile flowers produce a dry oblong seed (a cypsela) that has about 10 ribs on the sides but no fluffy pappus, instead, relying on the wind to shake the stalk to disperse seed.